mtdias/graphene-java-api-stack/tracing-plugin/docs/usage.md

 ### **Use**

-It's possible to apply this in an application of type APP with the StackSpot CLI.
-Run the command below to add the plugin in your application:
+It's possible to apply this plugin in the app-type application.
+Run the STK CLI command to add the plugin to your application:
 ```bash
 stk apply plugin graphene-java-api-stack/tracing-plugin
 ```